 This criss-cross stitch tutorial from Needlepointers.com is a good one.

 And that's it!
 You now know how to start and finish your blanket, change yarn, and how to performing the following stitches:

 If you're ready to try it for yourself and looking for some easy patterns to start with, click here.
 I have also created a collection of great starter patterns that will teach you basic stitches (with photo tutorials and stitch guides to help you): You can find those Basic Starter patterns here.

 Need yarn?
 Click here.

-The patterns in my shop employ different combinations of the above stitches and many more, including some that I've created myself to achieve certain looks or mimic classic knitting styles, like brioche.
+The patterns in my shop employ different combinations of the above stitches and many more, including some that I've created myself to achieve certain looks or mimic classic knitting styles, like brioche or horizontal chain stitch.

 Each pattern you purchase also includes a stitch guide with instructions on how to perform each stitch within the pattern, so don't worry if you're unfamiliar with a particular technique - you will learn as you go!